 Safe isolation of electrical circuits and installations

-Requirements for the safe testing of electrical installations which have been placed in service
+Requirements for the safe testing and commissioning of electrical installations

-Requirements for the completion of electrical installation condition reports and associated documentation
+Requirements for the completion of electrical installation certificates and associated documentation

-How to confirm safety of system and equipment prior to completion of inspection, testing and commissioning
+Safety of systems and equipment prior to completion of inspection, testing and commissioning

 Throughout the above you will also cover: